hippiwear/call-center/README.md

 ## 5. Flow Visualization

 ### 5.1 Overall Flow Diagram
-A high-level diagram illustrates the end-to-end flow of the call center.
+A high-level diagram illustrates the end-to-end flow of the call center. (see image infovis im.png in projectfiles)

 ### 5.2 Detailed Steps with Blocks
 Each block in the flow is explained, highlighting key actions.